-His work examines the effect of design on innovation in policy, governance, and the built environment including economic development and housing.
+His work examines the effect of design on innovation in policy, governance, and the built environment.

-Scott has served as a guest lecturer and researcher at the US Department of Commerce, US Office of Personnel Management, Cornell University Buffalo Co-Lab, Rochester Institute of Technology School of Design, and University of Maryland Human-Computer Interaction Lab.
-He also serves on the Editorial Advisory Board of the international peer-reviewed journal, Policy Design and Practice.
+Scott has served as a guest lecturer at the US Department of Commerce, US Office of Personnel Management, Georgetown University McCourt School of Public Policy, Cornell University School of Industrial and Labor Relations, and Rochester Institute of Technology School of Design.
+He also serves on the Scientific Board of the international peer-reviewed journal Policy Design and Practice.

 Previously, Scott worked in the public sector for 10 years before joining academia.
 He served as a digital transformation lead at several federal government institutions including the US House Committee on Financial Services, US House Committee on Oversight & Government Reform, and Federal Reserve Bank.
 His work centered on leveraging emerging digital technologies in order to create a more open and transparent government while considering ethical and policy related effects.